Jesper Lindstrøm: Early career

-Lindstrøm began his career at Tåstrup B.70 at age three, close to where he lived with his family in Høje-Tåstrup.
+Lindstrøm began his career at Tåstrup B.70 at age three, close to where he lived with his family in Høje-Taastrup.
 When his parents divorced, he moved to Brøndby with his mother as a six-year-old, and began playing for BSI within a stone's throw from his new home.
 He only played there for six months, as the school he attended closed, and he joined Vallensbæk IF closer to his new school on the recommendation of his stepfather's friend, coach Henrik From, the father of Rasmus From, a goalkeeper who has played for the Nordsjælland academy as well as VSK Aarhus.
 He then joined the academy at Danish top side Brøndby IF at under-13 level, a club which his family supported.

 In August 2018, he signed a three-year contract with the club.
 He made his first team debut, aged 18, as a substitute in a 4–1 win over Danish third tier side BK Marienlyst in the Danish Cup on 22 November 2018.
 Eventually, he was promoted to the first team in the summer of 2019.